informatics-isi-edu/hatrac/REST-API.md

   anonymous creation of such a namespace is not supported.
 - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to create or update the namespace.
-- **409 Conflict**: the namespace cannot be created or updated due to a conflict with existing state of the service:
+- **409 Conflict**: the namespace cannot be created due to a conflict with existing state of the service:
   - The _parent path_ does not denote a namespace
-  - The namespace already exists and the request had the wrong `Content-Type`
+  - The namespace already exists

 ### Namespace Listing Retrieval